callmewhy/PleaseBaoMe/README.md

 ### Copying all the files

 All needed files are in  "Classes" folder.
-And all dependencies are in "Vendor" folder.
+And all dependencies are in "FMDB" folder.
 You can copy them into your project to import PleaseBaoMe.

 ## How To Use